claresudbery/clare-wiki-ably/pages/think/life/health.md

 - [How to look after yourself if you have covid](https://covid.joinzoe.com/post/how-do-i-look-after-myself-if-i-am-sick-with-covid-19)
 - [Covid vaccination queue calculator](https://www.omnicalculator.com/health/vaccine-queue-uk)
+- [Link to book your own vaccination](https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/book-coronavirus-vaccination/) (once they reach your group)

 NB: This collection is months old now.
 Do you really need to follow these links?
 Maybe you'd be better off finding something more calming to look at.